anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - The main use cases for your application.
 - The different scenarios that your user may encounter in the real world while completing a task.
 If this, then that.
 In the case of …, an alternative approach is to…
-- The surest and the safest way to complete a task.
+- The surest and safest way to complete a task.
 By suggesting multiple ways to complete a task, you're asking users to think through the different ways and choose.
 Save your users' time and effort by eliminating the options.
 - The different error scenarios that a user may encounter while completing a task, and their corresponding solutions.

 ## Best practices for writing a how-to